 Director/Solicitor and Registered Migration Agent 1804253

-Greg is a Solicitor and Registered Migration Agent and has worked at IARC since April 2018.
+Gregory is a Solicitor and Registered Migration Agent and has worked at IARC since April 2018.
 Greg joined IARC from the United Nations High Commissioner for Refugees in Canberra where he worked on refugee law and policy issues, refugee status determination, resettlement and capacity building as well as undertaking several detention monitoring missions to Manus Island, Papua New Guinea.
 Before practicing law, Greg worked in the financial services industry in various roles in operations, project management and business development in both Australia and the United Kingdom.
-Greg holds a Bachelor of Arts/Bachelor of Laws and a Master of Laws, specialising in international law.
+Greg holds a Bachelor of Arts, Bachelor of Laws and a Master of Laws, specialising in international law.

 Solicitor and Registered Migration Agent 1570036

 Alexandra is a Solicitor and Registered Migration Agent who joined IARC in 2018.
 Since 2008, Alexandra has been involved in human rights, migration, refugee and administrative law in various capacities, including law lecturer, investigative journalist, university research associate, legal commentator, lawyer and migration agent.
 Alexandra’s journalism has been nominated for two national awards and her ABC investigative work into suicide in detention made headline news internationally and culminated in the Commonwealth Ombudsman’s review of mental health of detainees in 2011.
 Alexandra has worked within a variety of different legal disciplines including criminal law and civil litigation, from a range of perspectives (Non-profit, government and private practice) in different Australian and international jurisdictions (including Nauru, Bolivia and Argentina).
 She has contributed to projects that have been nominated for or won three professional awards.
 Alexandra’s professional background is a testament to her dedication to social justice and furthering the public interest.